Loop Models and $K$-Theory: Connection to the quantum Knizhnik--Zamolodchikov equation and combinatorics

-One can check that once specialized to $y_i=z_{I_i}$, we recover the first line of the table of restrictions to fixed points of Ex.~\ref{ex:n4k2}.
+One can check that once specialized to $y_i=z_{I_i}$, we recover the first line of the table of restrictions to fixed points of Example~\ref{ex:n4k2}.

-If we apply instead Cor.~\ref{cor:sqrt} (i.e., we only sum over the noncrossing configurations among these, giving them the weights of the noncrossing loop model), we find almost the same expression:
+If we apply instead Corollary~\ref{cor:sqrt} (i.e., we only sum over the noncrossing configurations among these, giving them the weights of the noncrossing loop model), we find almost the same expression:

 \end{ex}